-The 2006 Capital Requirements Directive ("CRD") of the European Union created a revised regulatory capital framework across Europe based on the provisions of the Basel 2 Capital Accord.
-The aim of the CRD is to reduce the probability of consumer loss or market disruption as a result of prudential failure.
+The disclosures were prepared in accordance with the Capital Requirements Directive ("CRD III"), the aim of which is to reduce the probability of consumer loss or market disruption as a result of prudential failure.
 It does this by seeking to ensure that the financial resources held by a firm are commensurate with the risks associated with its business profile and control environment.

-The framework consists of three "pillars":
+The CRD III framework consists of three pillars: